-The dual connectivity procedure with activation of encryption/decryption of Split and/or Non-Split SCG DRB(s) and/or activation of encryption/decryption and integrity protection of an SCG SRB follows the steps outlined on the Figure E.3.3-1.
+The dual connectivity procedure with activation of encryption/decryption of Split and/or Non-Split SgNB terminated DRB(s) (i.e. a DRB for which PDCP is located in the SgNB) and/or activation of encryption/decryption and integrity protection of an SgNB terminated SRB (i.e. a SRB for which PDCP is located in the SgNB) follows the steps outlined on the Figure E.3.3-1.